Officials: Human error led to 2016 suburban Detroit sinkhole

 - 7 dead in shooting in Mexican city of Playa del Carmen

+The collapse and repair work forced a nearly yearlong closure of a major roadway.

+A $70 million bond was sold by the Macomb Interceptor Drain Drainage District to help pay for the sewer line repairs.
+About $5 million from the state also was used for the work.

-She said an insurance claim will be filed to recover some costs.
+An insurance claim will be filed to recover some costs, Miller said.

+“I think it was a mistake that was made, and that’s why you have insurance,” she said.